 It’s unclear if season 1 will deal with Prelude to Foundation, the book series’ first prequel novel, which explores the backstory of key Foundation players including Seldon.
 Given that the footage so far, however, we suspect that the prequel book may not be utilized at all.

-Foundation cast: who will appear in Apple's adaptation?
+Foundation cast: who stars in Apple's adaptation?

 A number of established stars and newcomers have been cast for Foundation: